Search

 Cover, then let it rest at room temperature for 1 hour.

-Refrigerate 18-48 hours.
-This gives the dough time to develop also it gives the bread its distinctive flavor. this is called cold proofing.
+1. Leave the sourdough focaccia on your countertop for 6-8 hours.
+This gives the dough time to develop also it gives the bread its distinctive flavor.

-Once the sourdough focaccia bread dough is spread out, cover it with a tea towel and let it rise for 3-4 hours at room temperature.
-The dough will almost double in size.
+Once the sourdough focaccia bread dough is spread out, cover it with a tea towel and let it rise for 1-2 hours at room temperature.
+The dough will become fluffy and full of bubbles.

 Pin it for later!